OCR-D/ocr-d.github.io/cli.md

 Data printed to `STDERR` and `STDOUT` is captured linewise and stored as log data.

-Processors can adjust their logging verbosity according to the `--log-level` parameter but they are not required to.
+Processors must adjust logging verbosity according to the [`--log-level` parameter](#-l---log-level-loglevel).

-Errors, especially those leading to an exception, should be printed to `STDERR`.
+Errors, especially those leading to exceptions, must be printed to `STDERR`.

 ## URL/file convention